minu-gatech/Project-Weather-Vacation-API/README.md

 ## VacationPy

-##### The objective is to plan future vacations based on Weather data gathered in 'WeatherPy' Part of project.
+##### The objective is to plan future vacations based on Weather data gathered in  'WeatherPy' part of project.
 - Create a heat map that displays the humidity for every city.
 - Use Jupyter gmaps and the Google Places API for this part of project.
 - Narrow down the DataFrame to find the ideal weather condition.